orangethirty/LEDee/README.md

 dying to build another robot since then.
 This one is for you saviourofthelostcode.

-###What is LEDee?

-LEDee is a robotic friend.
-Right now, all it can do is blink an LED.
-In future versions, he will be equipped with all (a lot!) of the sensors I've managed to collect along the years of building robots and hacking hardware.

 ###Pictures will be uploaded soon.
 Right now its just an arduino (sorry LEDee, you are more than an ardunio to me)